About FixThatApp

 What the Site Covers

-- Troubleshooting guides — step-by-step diagnostic guides for apps like WhatsApp, Discord, Instagram, Spotify, Gmail, Chrome, and more.
+- Troubleshooting guides — diagnostic walkthroughs for apps like WhatsApp, Discord, Instagram, Spotify, Gmail, Chrome, ChatGPT, and more.
 Each guide identifies the likely cause first, then gives targeted fixes for each cause.
-Not a list of things to try.
+Not a list of generic steps to try in order.

 Editorial Standards